What it means for you

 Things you can do

-To keep your cover, you could consider:- making a contribution to your account (for example once a year)
+- making a contribution to your account1 (for example once a year)

-- telling your employer to contribute to your account*, or
+- telling your employer to contribute to your account,4 or